Shveta625/java-learning-shveta/README.md

 Time taken to calculate and write words with their corresponding count to txt files is 0.317 seconds.

+MULTI-THREADING TASK #4

+For Auto suggest task,
+Run MULTI-THREADING TASK #3 (WordCount),
+Then add a string (sequence for which suggestions are to be found) to run configuration arguments of AutoSuggest and then run as java application.

+GENERICS TASK

+Run test classes in com.java.learning.enumgetter.framework package under src/test/java

 ANNOTATIONS TASK

 For field annotation test, run AadharTesting, BankStatementTesting and PanCardTesting as JUnit Test.
 For across documents testing, run DocumentsTesting as JUnit Test.

 COLLECTIONS TASK